October 21

 Is it calm?
 Connection?
 Respect?
 Clarity?
 Write it down.
 Knowing what you’re trying to create helps you make decisions that align with it.

-Maybe it’s lighting a candle after everyone’s in bed, taking a morning walk before the house wakes, or setting one evening a week for something just for you.
-Small rituals re-center you in the space you share.
+Maybe it’s lighting a candle after everyone’s in bed, taking a morning walk before the house wakes, or having one evening a week just for you.
+Small rituals give you a sense of grounding in the shared space.

 You don’t need to fight to earn a place that’s already yours.